 Join a community of thinkers and creators

-Opening in fall 2020 in the center of CCA’s San Francisco campus, 188 Hooper will be home to most of CCA’s first- and second-year resident students.
+Our newest residence hall in the center of CCA’s campus, Founders Hall is home to most of CCA’s first- and second-year resident students.

 The residence features sculptural glass and red gridwork that frame a ground-level gallery, community gathering space, and a cafe where students can use their meal plan.
 Above, four floors are connected by an open-air indoor courtyard, common spaces, and corridors with student rooms on either side.
 The compact and efficient rooms come with storage, beds, and desks, as well as a separate sink, toilet, and shower stall to minimize morning traffic while students get ready for class.
 The top floor has single rooms for upperclassmen and graduate students, as well as a terrace overlooking San Francisco’s iconic skyline.

-Just two blocks from San Francisco campus, this new, apartment-style residence hall caters to continuing undergraduate and transfer students and graduate students.
+Just two blocks from our campus, this new, apartment-style residence hall caters to continuing undergraduate and transfer students.
 It offers apartments with two-person rooms and many modern amenities, including a living room and full kitchen in each suite.

-A cafe on the ground floor of CCA’s new residence hall at 188 Hooper Street is slated to open in fall 2020.
+Makers Cafe, located on the ground floor of our newest residence, Founders Hall, opened in fall 2020.
 The cafe is designed to accommodate the wide-ranging needs of our diverse campus community and neighbors.
 Enjoy seasonal menus and daily specials made with local and organic ingredients when possible, made-to-order hot and cold items, and fresh coffee and espresso from a full-service counter.
 An adjacent convenience store will keep hours for late-night needs.

 Committed to sustainability